jamesw1892/pihole-hostnames/README.md

 An example file has been provided as `example_override_hostnames.csv`.

-## Override Hostnames Script
+## Update Hostnames Script

-`OverrideHostnames.sh` overrides hostnames stored in `/etc/pihole/pihole-FTL.db` using hostnames given in the CSV file explained above.
+`UpdateHostnames.sh` updates hostnames stored in `/etc/pihole/pihole-FTL.db` using hostnames recorded in `/etc/pihole/dhcp.leases` and overrides in the CSV file explained above.
+If Pi-hole is setup as a DHCP server then it will be recording information in `dhcp.leases` including hostnames that devices share.
+So this is a good way of quickly setting most hostnames.
+Hostnames that are not shared by devices must be set as an override.

-If Pi-hole is setup as a DHCP server then it will collect hostnames though that which we refresh at the beginning of the script using a [signal](https://docs.pi-hole.net/ftldns/signals/).
-However, hostnames that are not shared by devices must be set manually in the CSV file which are then used to update the database.
+A [signal](https://docs.pi-hole.net/ftldns/signals/) can be sent to the `pihole-FTL` service to re-resolve all hostnames, but this does not seem to work in my testing, whereas directly copying from `dhcp.leases` does.

-The `name` field of the `network_addresses` table stores a hostname for each IP address (IPv4 and IPv6) so we set this.
-Note we set the hostname for all IP addresses associated with the MAC address in the override CSV file.
-If a single MAC address has multiple IP addresses then in the network tab of the web interface, the hostname will be repeated for each (but this cosmetic difference is all).
+The `name` field of the `network_addresses` table in the database `/etc/pihole/pihole-FTL.db` stores a hostname for each IP address (IPv4 and IPv6) so we set this.
+Note that for hostnames found in `dhcp.leases`, we only set it for the IP address stored in `dhcp.leases`, whereas for hostnames stored in the override CSV file, we set it for all IP addresses associated with that MAC address.
+If a single MAC address has multiple IP addresses then in the network tab of the web interface, the hostname will be repeated for each (but this is the only difference and it's only cosmetic).

 ## Export Script